10 International Money Transfer Mistakes That Cost You Money (And How to Avoid Them)

 Mistake 4: Sending Money in an Emergency Without Comparing Costs

-When a family member has an urgent financial need and contacts you asking for money to be sent immediately, the pressure of the situation makes careful comparison feel impossible.
+When a family member has an urgent financial need, the pressure of the situation makes careful comparison feel impossible.
 You go to the first service available — often a nearby Western Union agent or your bank — and send the money without thinking about the cost.

 This is understandable.
-But emergency transfers, because they are often larger and more frequent than planned, can be disproportionately expensive if sent without comparison.
+But emergency transfers, because they are often larger than usual, can be disproportionately expensive if sent without comparison.

 What to do instead: